-While the argument to save these steel windows simply for aesthetic reasons is pretty overwhelming in my mind, I want to offer you some other reasons why steel windows might be worth saving.
+While the argument to save these windows simply for aesthetic reasons is pretty overwhelming in my mind, I want to offer you some other reasons why they might be worth saving.

 But they rust, right?
 Yes they rust, but that doesn’t mean they aren’t some of the longest lasting windows ever manufactured.
 Rust is something that can be repaired and rust can be prevented.
 Just like wood rots, steel rusts.
 It’s only when you don’t provide your windows with a little maintenance that things can get dicey.
 If they lasted the first 80 years, they can last the next 80 years.

 The frames and sash on steel windows are solid rolled steel that is extremely strong and, with the typical multi-lite designs, they create one of the most secure windows ever.

 Security may not have been a big issue back in the day, but today having a secure and burglar-resistant window is a definite plus.
 It’s like having bars built into the architectural design of the window.

 Yes, I know the rumor about how leaky old windows are, but it simply isn’t true.
 Looking at an 80 yr-old steel window that won’t close because it’s bent out of shape and caked up with tons of paint is like complaining that your Porsche which has never been washed or had it’s oil-changed is a junker.
 No, it’s just not been cared for at all.

 Testing done by the Windows Preservation Standards Collaborative revealed that restored steel windows are incredibly efficient.
 That efficiency comes from the interlocking design of the sashes and frames that, when closed, provide exceptional air sealing (even by today’s standards).